-The BrainMind Summit hosted with MIT in Cambridge will convene on May 4-5, 2019.
+The most recent BrainMind Summit hosted with MIT convened in Cambridge on May 4-5, 2019.

 Speakers at the BrainMind Summit are chosen for their uniquely disruptive contributions to their respective fields.
 All speakers are available to engage with Summit participants.
 Speakers delivering mainstage talks will also be hosting intimate roundtable discussions over lunch and during the afternoon program.

-The BrainMind Summit includes a hands-on Experiential NeuroLab with exciting invention and technology demonstrations and exhibits.
+The BrainMind Summit includes a hands-on Experiential NeuroLab with exciting inventions, technology demonstrations, and artistic exhibits.
 Experiences include mind-controlled visual media, AR and VR-based technologies, real human brains and 10-100x expanded brains, neuroscience-driven perceptual illusions, immersive education experiences, and more.
 The NeuroLab will also include immersive art exhibitions exploring the theme of “digital consciousness.”
 Content in the lab will be hosted by the MIT Media Lab, the McGovern Institute, and the Picower Institute.

 BREAKOUT DISCUSSION MODULES

 Special breakout discussions allow attendees to go deeper on specific topics.
 Roundtables with 8-12 participants convene around preselected BrainMind topics with subject matter experts, including topics like Sleep, Longevity, Resilience, Flow, Attachment, Brain-Computer Interfaces, and Deep Brain Stimulation.
 The breakouts are designed to encourage conversation and collaboration with speakers and other great minds.